Nervosys/Botnix/docs/languages-frameworks/swift.section.md

 In addition to the standard library, the Swift toolchain contains some additional 'core libraries' that, on Apple platforms, are normally distributed as part of the OS or Xcode.
-These are packaged separately in Nixpkgs, and can be found (for use in `buildInputs`) as:
+These are packaged separately in Botpkgs, and can be found (for use in `buildInputs`) as:

 - `swiftPackages.Dispatch`